sigasi/sigasi_insights/content/releasenotes/sigasi-2.15.md

 We added two extra Quick Fixes to make it easier to create finite state machines in VHDL.
-You can now simply use a new state name (an enumeration literal) in the “when” clause of your state machine without first adding it to the state enumeration datatype.
+You can now simply use a new state name (an enumeration literal) in the "when" clause of your state machine without first adding it to the state enumeration datatype.
 A Quick Fix will automatically add the new literal to the VHDL enum type.